VA disability is one of the most well-known benefits but it is also one of the least understood due to its complexity and the subjectivity involved.

 Your first step should be to see a Veteran’s Service Officer (VSO) to discuss concerns and go over your records.
 Your service and medical evidence and any relevant lay evidence are going to win or lose your case.
 The more relevant evidence that you submit from the beginning the higher your odds of getting a favorable decision and the lower your odds of having an extremely protracted fight at the various appeal levels.
 Spending a month or two getting your ducks in a row might just save you years of aggravation.

 There are basically two types of disability claims: a new claim and a claim for an increase in an existing disability.
-A new claim can be your first claim or if you feel you now qualify for disability benefits of a different issue or an increase of a current disability.
+A new claim can be your first claim or if you feel you now qualify for disability benefits of a different issue.
 The steps involved are about the same except for a new claim the VA has to first determine if it is service connected or not.

 Before we begin, it should be noted that a vet cannot have a dishonorable discharge, although a less than honorable discharge may be okay depending on the circumstances.
 Honorable discharges are good of course, unless said disability was caused by misconduct.